 These jobs are linked but distinct.
 Cloud architects oversee a company's cloud computing strategy.
 They design systems and develop standards to ensure that applications work together seamlessly in the cloud.
 Similarly, cloud engineers implement, manage, and support cloud systems, and they build the connections that link cloud applications.

-Gartner predicts that spending on cloud software will increase more than 22 percent this year, compared with 6 percent growth for all other forms of software.
+Gartner predicts that spending on cloud software will increase more than 18% in 2021.
 As businesses shift their IT systems to the cloud, experienced cloud architects and engineers are in high demand—and organizations are struggling to find qualified candidates.

-A bachelor's degree in cloud and systems administration can put you on the path to a successful career as a cloud architect or engineer.
-Over the course of the program, you'll earn 18 industry certifications without having to invest additional time or money—which will make you highly desirable to employers.
+A bachelor's degree in cloud computing can put you on the path to a successful career as a cloud architect or engineer.
+Over the course of the program, you'll earn 9 industry certifications without having to invest additional time or money—which will make you highly desirable to employers.

 As a cybersecurity professional, you'll quickly earn a six-figure salary while battling cybercriminals.
 With a bachelor's or master's degree in cybersecurity and information assurance, you'll possess the skills and expertise needed to probe IT systems for weaknesses and protect them from attacks.
 You'll also receive industry certifications that will propel you to the top of the applicant pool for any cybersecurity position.

 Software developers design and build the applications that allow people to do specific tasks on a computer or mobile device.
-App developers are especially in-demand right now; the Bureau of Labor Statistics says it's among the 10 fastest-growing careers in the U.S. and projects the field to grow 31 percent by 2026.
+App developers are especially in-demand right now; the Bureau of Labor Statistics projects the field to grow 22% by the year 2029.